-In November 2014, we completed a prospective, randomized parallel-arm, vehicle controlled, multicenter, double-masked Phase 2 clinical trial evaluating the safety and efficacy of OTX-DP for the treatment of allergic conjunctivitis.
-We conducted this trial using a controlled exposure model commonly used to assess anti-allergy medications known as the Conjunctival Allergen Challenge model, or CACTM, which is a proprietary model owned by ORA, Inc., the clinical research organization we used to manage the trial.
-The CAC achieves a very high transient dose exposure by placing allergen directly into the space between the eyelid and the surface of the eye of the patient.
+In November 2014, we completed a prospective, randomized, parallel-arm, vehicle-controlled, multicenter, double-masked Phase 2 clinical trial evaluating the safety and efficacy of DEXTENZA for the treatment of allergic conjunctivitis.
+We conducted this trial using a modified version of a controlled exposure model commonly used to assess anti-allergy medications known as the Conjunctival Allergen Challenge model, or CACTM, which is a proprietary model owned by ORA, Inc., the clinical research organization we used to manage the trial.
+The modified CAC achieves a very high transient dose exposure by placing allergen directly into the space between the eyelid and the surface of the eye of the patient.
 We initially exposed patients to specified allergens to determine which allergens resulted in an allergic response for the patients.
 If patient was responsive to a particular allergen, we continued to expose the patient to that same allergen prior to each evaluation.

-We enrolled 60 patients at two sites in the United States pursuant to our effective IND.
-We randomized patients in a 1:1 ratio to receive either OTX-DP or a placebo vehicle control punctum plug without active drug.
-We evaluated patients using three allergen challenges in series for each of the two efficacy measures at days 14, 28 and 42 following punctum plug insertion.
+We enrolled 68 patients at two sites in the United States pursuant to our effective IND.
+We randomized patients in a 1:1 ratio to receive either DEXTENZA or a placebo vehicle control intracanalicular depot without active drug.
+We evaluated patients using three allergen challenges in series for each of the two efficacy measures at 14, 28 and 42 days following intracanalicular depot insertion.

 The primary efficacy measures for this trial were ocular itching graded by the patient and conjunctival redness graded by the trial investigator, in each case based on a five point scale from zero to four.
-The primary efficacy measures were differences between treatment groups of at least 0.5 units on the five point scale on day 14 for both ocular itching and conjunctival redness and differences between treatment groups of at least 1.0 unit for the majority of the three time points measured on day 14 for both ocular itching and conjunctival redness.
-The secondary endpoints for this trial were similar to the primary efficacy endpoints, except that each variable was assessed at days 28 and 42 following insertion of the punctum plug.
+The primary efficacy measures were differences between treatment groups of at least 0.5 units on the five point scale on day 14 for all three time points measured in a day for both ocular itching and conjunctival redness and differences between treatment groups of at least 1.0 unit for the majority of the three time points measured on 14 days post insertion for both ocular itching and conjunctival redness.
+The secondary endpoints for this trial were similar to the primary efficacy endpoints, except that each variable was assessed at 28 days and 42 days following insertion of the intracanalicular depot.